Quick Answer

 - Storage fees: Covering any costs incurred for storing the vehicle if necessary.

 - Diminished value: In some cases, compensation for a decrease in the vehicle's value due to the accident, even after repairs.
+You can calculate the diminished value of your car here.

 - Lost wages: If the accident prevented you from working, compensation for income lost during this period.